ENDING U.S. WARS

 THE US PEACE PRIZE.
 Recipients of the US Peace Prize since 2009 include Chelsea Manning, Medea Benjamin, Noam Chomsky, Ajamu Baraka, Dennis Kucinich, and Cindy Sheehan.
 In 2020 the US Peace Prize went to Christine Ahn “for bold activism to end the Korean War, heal its wounds, and promote women’s roles in building peace.”
 Detailed profiles of all 12 recipients are included.

 THE US PEACE REGISTRY.
-A collection of 270 Americans who work for peace, demonstrating a broad range of peace and antiwar actions and activities.
+A collection of 270 American individuals and organizations who work for peace, demonstrating a broad range of peace and antiwar actions and activities.
 The Registry appears for the first time in print.

 THE US PEACE MEMORIAL.
 The Foundation’s most ambitious goal is to establish a monument on the National Mall.
 ENDING U.S. WARS offers a sneak peek at this exciting project.
 Plans include an inspiring and creative design that features a peace sign that can only be seen aerially and aims to serve as a reminder to government officials who fly over the Mall.
 As the US Peace Memorial is currently envisioned, twelve walls, or facets, will contain engraved peace quotes from famous Americans such as Jane Addams, Muhammad Ali, Albert Einstein, Benjamin Franklin, Ernest Hemingway, Helen Keller, Martin Luther King Jr., and Margaret Mead, and a variety of U.S. presidents who are not widely known for their antiwar statements.
 Until it is built, this book is the US Peace Memorial.

 “The US Peace Memorial Foundation, honoring those who devote themselves to pursuit of peace, is a very welcome initiative, directing attention to what the world badly needs.
 I hope you will join in supporting it.”—Noam Chomsky